Information for referring veterinarians

 MRI is unparalleled in providing images of both soft and bony tissues.
 Distinguishing water from fat, it highlights areas of pathology such as inflammation and bruising, in a way that radiography, CT, ultrasound or nuclear scintigraphy just can’t do.
 By imaging the region of interest in slices orientated in any 3D plane, a lesion can be visualized without superimposition of adjacent structures.
 Multiple views allow you to appreciate the full extent of the injury.

-When would I refer?
+When would I refer for standing MRI?

 It is important to localize the source of lameness before referring a case.
 In particular, the abaxial sesamoid block alone is not sufficient.
 Horses referred for a foot scan should have a positive response to a palmar digital or coffin joint block.
 Additional scans of the pastern and fetlock should be considered for horses that are positive to abaxial sesamoid but negative to more distal blocks.
 You should ideally consider an MRI referral in the following cases: